Tyrrrz/CliFx/Readme.md

 // $ ./myapp <first> <second> <third?>
 ```

-If a parameter is optional, you can either set a default value on the property, or marks its type as nullable.

-For the same reasons, parameters generally cannot be used for inputs that can take more than one value, since it's not always clear how many arguments should be consumed for a given parameter.
+Due to the same positional nature, parameters generally cannot be used for inputs that take more than one value, as it's not always clear how many arguments should be consumed for a given parameter.
-Again, the only exception to that rule is when it's the last parameter in the command:
+The only exception to that rule is, again, when the parameter is the last one in the command:

 ```csharp
 [CommandParameter(0)]